 Presonus Eris E5

-If you need a more professional set of monitors the Yamaha HS5 is a great choice.
-Yamaha has an excellent reputation for build quality and sound quality.
+If you need a more professional set of monitors, the ADAM Audio T5V is a great choice.
+ADAM Audio has an excellent reputation for build quality and sound quality.

-- Crystal clear and balanced sound that is perfect for producing.
+- Crystal clear and balanced sound that is perfect for studio work.

 - Expensive option compared to the Mackie CR5-XBT.